 - Clothing: Long sleeves and long pants are highly recommended for protecting your skin from plant irritants, the sun, and ticks.
 Dress in layers, the mornings can be chilly but once the sun comes out it can easily get hot.
 Clothing that breathes and wicks water is useful.
 In general, wear clothing that you don’t mind getting dirty.
 We are out in all kinds of weather.
 Clothing that is comfortable for bending, lifting and walking is best.

 - Hats: Wear a hat to keep you warm and to protect you from the sun.

 - Water: Bring plenty of water, this can’t be emphasized enough!
 Drink a lot of it (especially when it is hot out!).

 - Sunscreen: Even on cloudy days it is important to have sun protection.

 - Snacks: Bring snacks to eat for the 2-3 hours that you are working in the field.

 By August 25, expect to get additional details about this gleaning project.
-G4G will begin organizing carpools by Sep 14.
+G4G will begin organizing carpools.
 Volunteers have the option of either carpooling or getting to the farm themselves.

-By Sep 18, we should know the address/location of the farm.
+By September 15, we will know the location of the farm.
 G4G will finalize the carpools.
-We should also know the crop that will be gleaned.
+We will know the crop that will be gleaned.
 Picking apples is the odds-on-favorite.